 This article is part of Enriching the Secondary Curriculum.

-This article contains three videos showing parts of a 75 minute lesson with a group of Year 9 students we hadn't worked with before.
+This article contains three videos showing parts of a 75 minute lesson in which a group of Year 9 students (aged 13-14) worked with us on the problem Tilted Squares.

 We have written a few bullet points about each video to draw attention to teaching points which we consider to be important.